pingcap/docs/dev/tidb-in-kubernetes/deploy/prerequisites.md

 In addition, to permanently disable swaps, remove all the swap-related entries in `/etc/fstab`.

 After all above configurations are made, check whether you have configured [SMP IRQ Affinity](https://cs.uwaterloo.ca/~brecht/servers/apic/SMP-affinity.txt) on the machine.
-This configuration is to assign the interrupt of each device to different CPUs to prevent all interrupts from being sent to the same CPU, avoiding potential performance bottleneck.
+This configuration is to assign the interrupt of each device to different CPUs to prevent all interrupts from being sent to the same CPU, avoiding potential performance bottleneck and taking advantage of multiple cores to increase cluster throughput.
 For the TiDB cluster, the rate at which the network card processes packages has a great impact on the throughput of the cluster.

-Use the following methods to assign the interrupt of a network card to a specific CPU, thus taking advantage of multiple cores to increase cluster throughput.
+Follow these steps to check whether you have configured SMP IRQ Affinity on the machine:

 1. Execute the following command to check the interrupt of a network card: